article

 !living room

 Smart seating makes the living room guest-ready without crowding the floor.
 A convertible sofa gives comfortable seating by day and a quick bed for guests at night.
 L-shaped convertible models can shift into a chaise lounge or a full guest bed for weekend stays.
+The average convertible sofa measures 84” x 36” when configured as seating, expanding to 84” x 60” as a bed – maximizing dual-purpose functionality.

 Coffee tables can do more than hold drinks.
 Choose nesting tables that stack when not in use and expand for entertaining.
 Look for coffee tables with storage compartments to hide remotes, magazines, and chargers.
+A lift-top coffee table can reveal 3-6 cubic feet of hidden storage while raising the surface 6-8 inches for comfortable laptop use.

 Storage ottomans and benches with hidden storage free up floor space.
 Lift-up lids are great for blankets, controllers, and board games, and some act as lap-height surfaces for work or snacks.